turingschool/curriculum/tutorials/auth/local_authentication.markdown

 ### Create Users

-Next, we need to create a model and table for local authentication (the model is typically called `User`):
+Next, we need to create a model and table for local authentication, typically `User`:

 ```text
 $> rails g devise User